 What is Xenophobia?

 The term Xenophobia is used to explain the dislike or hatred of someone that is strange or is from a different country or state.
-Merriam Webster defined Xenophobia as fear and hatred that is associated with anyone who is a foreigner or stranger.
+Merriam-Webster defined Xenophobia as fear and hatred that is associated with anyone who is a foreigner or stranger.

-The term Xenophobia is derived from the words ‘Xenos’ and ‘phobos’ meaning ‘stranger’ and ‘fear’ respectively.
+The term Xenophobia is derived from the words ‘Xenos’ and ‘phobos’, meaning ‘stranger’ and ‘fear’, respectively.
 Xenophobia was believed to have risen from irrational behaviour or ignorance.

-Xenophobia can be demonstrated in two forms of terror towards a particular group of population in the society and other cultures.
+Xenophobia can be demonstrated in two forms of terror towards a particular group of population in society and other cultures.

-The first form attacks the people of the society who differ in culture, race, politics, ethnicity, and religion and is commonly done to the immigrants.
+The first form attacks the people of the society who differ in culture, race, politics, ethnicity, and religion and is commonly done to immigrants.

-The most common example of this form is the ban of Valentine’s Day in countries like India, Malaysia, etc, as they state it to be westernization and slaughtering of their values.
+The most common example of this form is the ban of Valentine’s Day in countries like India, Malaysia, etc., as they state it to be westernization and slaughtering of their values.

 What is Racism?

-The term Racism was used originally to separate or differentiate and place the people together who followed the same beliefs, practices, and actions.
+The term Racism was used originally to separate or differentiate and place people together who followed the same beliefs, practices, and actions.
 It was used to separate biological bodies into different races.

-The people who have the same race share a similar set of traits, capabilities, or nature.
+People who have the same race share a similar set of traits, capabilities, or nature.
 Today, this term is defined as the trait that is inherited by people that makes them dominant or recessive to others.

-There is no accurate meaning of the term racism due to which, what can be considered as racism is not yet fixed.
+There is no accurate meaning of the term racism, due to which what can be considered as racism is not yet fixed.

 Main Differences Between Xenophobia and Racism

-- Xenophobia is a term related to the hatred or fear of something unknown while racism is solely a belief that a person’s race makes them superior or inferior.
+- Xenophobia is a term related to the hatred or fear of something unknown, while racism is solely a belief that a person’s race makes them superior or inferior.

-- Xenophobia is comprised of many different aspects while racism has only one aspect.
+- Xenophobia is comprised of many different aspects, while racism has only one aspect.

-- In xenophobia, people are discriminated against based on a person’s liking whereas, in racism, people are discriminated against in the basics of culture and ethnicity.
+- In xenophobia, people are discriminated against based on a person’s liking, whereas, in racism, people are discriminated against in the basics of culture and ethnicity.